sage-code/eve/manual/processing.md

 * this       - reference to current element

 ## Set Iteration
-Table map and set are similar.
-We can visit all elements:
+Table and Set are similar.
+We can visit all elements using _scan_:

 **Example:**
 ```